 The bottom line on the Mounjaro golden dose

 The "golden dose" may be tempting, but safety comes first.
-The leftover liquid in your pen isn't a usable 5th dose, and trying to extract it can lead to inaccurate dosing, contamination, and serious side effects.
+The leftover liquid in your pen isn't a usable 5th dose, and trying to extract it can lead to inaccurate dosing, contamination, and unwanted side effects.

 Find out if you’re eligible by taking this short quiz.